ZombieToof/enlisted_random_soldiers/README.md

     "tx": "Trooper II",
 }
 ```
-If a class code does not exist or is not listed in the "Pool: ..." title the script will throw and error.
+If a class code does not exist or is not listed in the "Pool: ..." title the script will throw an error.

 ## prepatch/postpatch